digdir/designsystemet/README.md

 ## Storefront deployment

-The storefront is setup to automatically deploy once changes are merged into the main branch.
+The storefront is configured to deploy automatically upon merging changes into the main branch.

-Before merging, be sure to test the preview deployment thoroughly.

-Links to the preview deployments will be commented automatically in the pull requests if changes in the `/storefront` folder is detected.
+If any changes are detected in the `/storefront` folder, links to the preview deployments will be automatically added as comments in the pull requests.
+This convenient feature enables easy access to preview deployments for review and testing purposes directly within the pull request context.

 ### Testing the storefront in the preview deployment